Program: M.A., Art

-- Students whose undergraduate GPA was below 3.0 and do not take the GRE must have fulfilled all in-lieu requirements (see section A. Entrance Requirements, above).
+- Students whose undergraduate GPA was below 3.0 must have fulfilled all in-lieu requirements (see section A. Entrance Requirements, above).

 C. Requirements for the Degree

-- Select a graduate advisor and thesis committee.
+- Select a graduate advisor and graduate committee.

 - Complete the Program for Master of Arts form with approval of a graduate advisor.

-- Meet at least once a semester with the thesis committee to demonstrate satisfactory progress toward the degree.
+- Meet at least once a semester with the graduate committee to demonstrate satisfactory progress toward the degree.

 - Complete a minimum of 30 units of approved graduate work comprised of the following:

 (Approved student programs shall include a minimum of 21 units of graduate coursework at the 500- and 600-level.)